Nikerino/NikoTool/README.md

 ## About
 This application is to keep myself organized and productive.
 I previously used a pen and paper planner and thought to myself how much easier it would be if I had a software for this.
 There are plenty of applications like this out there, but I thought it'd be fun to make one on my own, so here it is.

 The goal for this project was to keep it simple and minimilistic.
 I've been trying to make a project like this for a while, but everytime I drew something up, it was too complicated.
-I was getting caught up in the cool features I could make it have but on this one am really going for a simplistic, easy to use but useful feeling.
+I was getting caught up in the cool features I could make it have but on this one I am really going for a simplistic, easy to use but useful feeling.

 ## Status
 - I just finished the lists feature for this project and while I'm still swamped with schoolwork, I'm at least more organized with it.
 Only a month left in this semester and I'll have a lot of free time this winter to work on this project more.